 Today we have decided we will be sharing some of our secrets to a successful email delivery.
 So, hold on tight and lean in close as we share a little classified info:

 Here are our secrets for fixing your biggest Spam Issues:

-Be careful with your words!
-Make sure you know what triggers the spam filter and find a workaround, for example too many “promotion” words in your email can throw you right off track.
+Be careful with the text you use in your email copy.
+Make sure you know what triggers the spam filter and find a workaround.
+For example too many “promotion” words in your email can throw you right off track.
 Keep in mind that the listed trigger words are just common examples.
 They may not be specific to your email service provider, however, you have to be careful and keen on specific words you’re using in the subject line or the body of the email that might activate the Spam filters.